Hiba-khan01/HTTPForge/README.md

 # 🚀 HTTPForge

-> Building an HTTP/1.1 Server from Scratch using **Node.js** and **TypeScript**
+> Building an HTTP/1.1 server from scratch using Node.js and TypeScript.

-HTTPForge is my journey of building an HTTP server completely from scratch without using frameworks like Express or Fastify.
-The goal of this project is to understand how networking, TCP sockets, protocols, and HTTP work under the hood by implementing everything step by step.
+HTTPForge is a project where I'm building an HTTP server from scratch to better understand how web servers and networking work behind the scenes.

+Instead of relying on frameworks like Express, I'm implementing everything step by step—from TCP sockets to HTTP parsing—to learn how requests travel through the network and how servers process them internally.

+This repository will be updated as I progress through each chapter.

 ---

-## 📖 About the Project
+## 📚 Project Goals

-Most developers use web frameworks every day but never see how they actually work internally.

-HTTPForge focuses on learning the fundamentals by implementing:

-- TCP Socket Programming
+- Understand TCP socket programming
-- Event-driven Networking
-- Promise-based Socket APIs
-- Custom Network Protocols
+- Learn how HTTP works internally
-- HTTP/1.1
+- Build an HTTP/1.1 server from scratch
-- Static File Serving
-- Caching
-- Compression
+- Learn asynchronous programming with Promises and async/await
+- Understand protocol parsing and network communication
-- WebSockets
+- Explore concepts like buffering, caching, compression, and WebSockets

-Everything is built incrementally.

 ---

-## ✨ Features Implemented

-### ✅ Chapter 1 – Introduction
+## 🛠️ Tech Stack

-- Project setup
+- **Language:** TypeScript
-- Networking fundamentals
+- **Runtime:** Node.js
-- Understanding how web servers work
+- **Networking:** Node.js `net` module

 ---

+## ✅ Progress

+### Chapter 1 – Introduction
+- ✔ Project setup
+- ✔ Networking fundamentals

-### ✅ Chapter 2 – HTTP Overview
+### Chapter 2 – HTTP Overview

-- HTTP Request structure
-- HTTP Response structure
+- ✔ HTTP requests and responses
-- HTTP Versions
+- ✔ HTTP versions
-- Request/Response lifecycle
+- ✔ Understanding the request-response lifecycle

+### Chapter 3 – TCP Echo Server
+- ✔ Built a TCP server
+- ✔ Worked with sockets and buffers
+- ✔ Implemented an echo server

+### Chapter 4 – Promise-based TCP API
+- ✔ Promise wrapper around TCP sockets
+- ✔ async/await
+- ✔ Event → Promise conversion
+- ✔ Backpressure using `pause()` and `resume()`
+- ✔ Async echo server

+### Chapter 5 – Simple Network Protocol
+- ✔ Dynamic buffer implementation
+- ✔ Message parsing
+- ✔ Newline-delimited protocol
+- ✔ Handling multiple messages over a single TCP connection

 ---

-### ✅ Chapter 3 – TCP Echo Server

-- TCP Server
-- Socket Programming
-- Reading Buffers
-- Writing Buffers
-- Echo Server implementation

----

-### ✅ Chapter 4 – Promise-based TCP API

-- Promise wrapper around TCP sockets
-- `async / await`
-- Event → Promise conversion
-- Backpressure (`pause()` / `resume()`)
-- `soRead()`
-- `soWrite()`
-- Async Echo Server

----

-### ✅ Chapter 5 – Simple Network Protocol

-- Dynamic Buffer implementation
-- Growing Buffers
-- Buffer Push
-- Buffer Pop
-- Message Parser
-- Newline-delimited Protocol
-- Multiple Message Handling
-- Pipelined Requests

----

-## 🚧 Upcoming Features
+## 🚧 Coming Next

 - HTTP Request Parser
 - HTTP Response Generator